 The flowers, the essential oils

-2 -4mls tincture up to 3 times a day
+Herbal Tincture: 2 - 4ml tincture up to 3 times a day

 Relaxing Bath: 1/2 cup of flowers to 2 litres of hot water to add to the bath tub.

 0.3-2% volatile oil (including bisabolol); bitter glycosides (anthemic acid); flavone glycosides (anthemidin), coumarins (including umbelliferon and herniarin), phenolic carboxylic acids, polysaccharides, mucilage, choline, amino acids, tannins, malic acid.
 Blue chamazulene is formed from the sesquiterpene lactone matricin during steam distillation.

-Chamomile is part of the Asteraceae plant family, which includes ragweed and chrysanthemum, so people with allergies may react when they use chamomile either internally or topically.
+Chamomile is part of the Asteraceae plant family, which includes ragweed and chrysanthemum, people with allergies may react when they use chamomile either internally or topically.
 Call your doctor if you experience vomiting, skin irritation, allergic reactions (chest tightness, wheezing, hives, rash, itching) after chamomile use.